seancfoley/IPAddress/ipaddress.md

 #### Collections of IP Address Strings

-You can produce collections of strings:
+With the Java library, you can produce collections of strings:
 ```java
 public static void main(String[] args) {
   IPAddress address = new IPAddressString("a:b:c::e:f").getAddress();